 Prior to having any surgical procedure, you will have to attend a consultation with a surgeon who will be performing your surgery.
 The surgeon will be able to assess your body and ensure whether or not you are a good candidate for body contouring.
 If you have excess fat, rather than excess skin, you may be suitable for liposuction rather than a body contouring procedure.

 Prior to surgery, you will be given a general anaesthetic, so you will not be awake throughout the procedure.
-At Centre for Surgery, we use an anaesthetic known as ClearSleep™.
-Unlike other types of general anaesthetic, ClearSleep™ does not involve the use of breathing tubes and machines, removing the risk of damage to your throat, mouth and teeth.
+At Centre for Surgery, we use total intravenous anaesthesia or TIVA.
+Unlike other types of general anaesthetic, TIVA has several key benefits.
 You will wake up very quickly after your surgery and will have a heightened sense of wellness, without that groggy feeling generally associated with anaesthetic.

 Tummy tuck and lift procedures involve the surgeon making an incision along the area with excess skin.
 The excess skin will then be removed.
 If necessary, liposuction will be undertaken to remove any excess fat.
 The muscles are then pulled and tightened.
 The remaining skin is then pulled over the incision, and the incision is closed.
 This leaves your body with tighter, more contoured skin.

-The recovery period will vary depending on which procedures you chose to undertake.
+The recovery period will vary depending on which procedures you choose to undertake.

 Body contouring procedures, particularly a tummy tuck, are considered fairly invasive cosmetic procedures.
-You will feel some bruising and swelling, as well as pain and discomfort, around the incision area.
+You will feel some bruising, swelling, pain, and discomfort around the incision area.
 You can put ice packs on the incision area to help reduce any swelling.
 You may feel the need to take pain medication to help alleviate any symptoms.

-You will be given a compression garment which will be worn over the areas where incisions were made.
+You will be given a compression garment worn over the areas where incisions were made.
 This will not only help to keep the area in the best shape possible but will help to reduce swelling, therefore reduce the recovery period.